What is acrylate free gel polish ? | Ultimate Insight

 4. Removal process and damage risk

-- Some acrylate free gels remove with soaking and gentle filing; others may require abrasion.
+- Some acrylate-free gels are removed with soaking and gentle filing; others may require abrasion.
 Prioritize options that minimize nail thinning or damage.

 - Look for removal instructions from the manufacturer and follow them strictly to prevent nail trauma.